-Group Life Insurance in Canada: What It Covers, How It Works and Whether It's Enough
+Group Life Insurance in Canada: What It Covers, How It Works and Is It Enough?

 Group life insurance, as part of group insurance in Canada, is a life insurance policy offered through an employer that covers a group of employees under a single policy.
 While many people consider individual life insurance, group plans offered through employers or associations are often a more affordable and convenient option.